Publication Ethics and Publication Malpractice Statement

 The general purpose of peer-review is to assist the editors in evaluating the quality of a manuscript considered for publication in Agraarteadus and to help the author(s) make improvements to the manuscript (Reviewer report (RTF)).

 Reviewers should express their views clearly and support them with arguments and references as necessary.
-If there are any competing interests’ reviewers should declare them to the editor when getting the invitation to review.
-Reviewers should decline to review manuscripts in which they have conflicts of interest that result from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the manuscript.
+If there are any competing interests’ reviewers should declare them to the editor when invited to review.
+Reviewers should decline to review manuscripts in which they have conflicts of interest regarding competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the manuscript.

 The review process is summarized here: